BuddyBent/Titanic/README.md

 After building our predictive models, we will embark on a comprehensive comparison and evaluation phase.
 Using metrics like accuracy, precision, recall, F1 score, and ROC-AUC, we will assess the performance of each model.
 This evaluation will help us understand which models are most effective at predicting survival on the Titanic and why, enabling us to select the best model for our project goals.

----

-Join us on this exciting journey as we delve into the Titanic dataset, applying cutting-edge data science techniques to unravel the factors that determined survival on that fateful journey.
-Through diligent analysis, creative feature engineering, and rigorous model optimization, we aim to not only predict survival outcomes but also to contribute valuable insights into the field of data science.
-Let's set sail on this analytical adventure together!